Make It Up, Make It Up: Kevin Hart To Drop $118,000 On Eniko’s Lavish “Lion King” Baby Shower

 Kevin Hart Plans Huge Baby Shower For Eniko

 Sex tape and cheating be damned!
-There is a baby on the way and Kevin Hart is breaking the bank to help make amends to his pregnant wife Eniko.
+There is a baby on the way and Kevin Hart is breaking the bank to try to make amends to his pregnant wife Eniko for being a mini man-slore.

 Word is that Kevin is planning a VERY expensive Lion King-themed baby shower for his embarrassed rib.

-According to TMZ, the Harts are going to gather their friends and family at the Calamigos Beach Club in Malibu on October 1.
+According to TMZ, the Harts are going to gather their friends and family at the Calamigos Beach Club in Malibu on October 1 to celebrate their inpending seed.

-Details include an “experience bar” where there will be exotic food, “tribal warrior dress-up” and a “Price Is Right” game show.
+Details include an “experience bar” where there will be exotic food, “tribal warrior dress-up” (whatever the hell that means) and a “Price Is Right” style game show.

 This swanky function is said to cost $117,855 and that includes $1,500 for a baby chimpanzee wearing a diaper.